 This song contained very little of that signature reggae influence we usually associate with Bob’s style and sound.
 This was largely due to his recent cancer diagnosis, which adds tremendous weight to the song.
 There’s also no accompanying instruments, this is just a completely solo acoustic piece.

 The majority of this song uses just regular strummed chords with a few rhythmic percussive mutes thrown in.
 But at the start of the song, there is a small solo which, while simple sounding at first, does use some subtle quick hammer-ons which add that little bit of spice and intrigue to it.
 Overall it’s super easy to play and is ideal for beginners.

 Society by Eddie Vedder

 Click Here for tab for Society by Eddie Vedder

-The solo for this song is nice and slow, it has a good bit of ambiance on the original recording so if you have the opportunity to use any delay or reverb this would be a great chance to do so.
-The main thing to look out for here is in between some of the main notes he also will pick lightly creating what you might call ‘ghost notes’.
+The solo is nice and slow.
+It has a good bit of ambiance on the original recording, so if you have the opportunity to use any delay or reverb this would be a great chance to do so.
+The main thing to look out for here is between some of the main notes, he also will pick lightly creating what you might call ‘ghost notes’.
 These add a lot to the dimension of the solo.

 The song opens with an acoustic solo that starts off quite simple, but after the first passage uses some slightly faster runs.
 The ascending arpeggio might sound like a sweep at first but you can actually just use your thumb and three fingers to pluck each note and give the impression of a swept run.